 Please Note: All Material on this page, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com.
-The image above was created by this photographer...."
-I have had several conversations with company founder Don W.
+The image above was created by this photographer....
+The pack fabric shown is tough and durable Cordura nylon.
+Story source: several conversations and a visit with company founder Don W.

 Yak Works was begun by Seattle area Vietnam veteran Don Wittenberger and his cousin...
 Don writes about events in May of 1970, "I received a $250 cash veteran's bonus that the State of Washington gave to returning Vietnam veterans, which I used to buy some tools and materials, and that is how The Yak Works was launched.
 We originally called it "Wilderness Outfitters" and the first product design I worked on was a down sleeping bag."